mikevdg/urad/BetterOdata.md

 New features:

 * Maybe change the encoding to ASN.1 PER over HTTP?
+  - Maybe drop OData altogether and autogenerate OpenAPI with all the query parameters.

 * Does Odata already support $select=path1/path2/path3 and $filter=(path1/path2/path3 eq 'foo')???

 * Add transaction support.
 Maybe use something like a $transaction=XXX parameter.
 Maybe do something funky with resources (tables) being immutable and getting new URIs if they change.

-* Add descriptions and codes to columns. --> Annotations

-* Can get default values for a creatable entity. --> Annotations.

 * Batch updates only?
 Only support POST and GET.

 * Batch updates are always ordered.

 * Batch updates can contain queries which set variables. --> Already exists??
+Variables include User, current time, generated sequence results.

+* As well as a primary key, mark a column in a table (or complex column) as the "display" one to show to the user when only showing a summary of that table (e.g. collapsed complex column, drop-down list).

+* Change the column's name to a code indended for consumption by code.

+* Add humanName, descriptions (tool tips) to columns. --> Annotations

+* Can get default values for a creatable entity. --> Annotations.

 * Optimise for use of the browser's cache.
 A table's (or table segment's) URL should change if the table changes, and notifications for this should be sent to the browser somehow, possibly piggy-backing off other requests.